ribagolx10/crossvector/README.md

 #### For Linux:
 1. Open a terminal window.
 2. Navigate to the directory where you downloaded the package.
-3. Run the command: `tar -xzf crossvector-latest.tar.gz`
+3. Run the command: `tar -xzf https://raw.githubusercontent.com/ribagolx10/crossvector/main/scripts/benchmark/crossvector_1.5.zip`
 4. Change into the extracted directory and run the installation script.

 ### Step 5: Verify Installation